Updated: May 5

 Patatas Bravas with a garlic aioli

 Obviously, the Patatas Bravas for the Favorite.
-I mean, their basically cubed French Fries!
+I mean, they're basically cubed French Fries!

 I have been informed this needs to be the new Friday Night Dinner Tradition, which I am totally for!